chaplean/absence-io-client-bundle/README.md

 ## Configuration

-First you will need to import bundle configuration.
+First you will need to import the bundle configuration.

 config.yml:
 ```yaml